coder-royswarnajit/Resume-Critiquer/README.md

 - Ensure your PDF contains selectable text (not just images)
 - Try converting to TXT format if PDF doesn't work

+**Job Search Issues**:
+- If no jobs are found, try different keywords or broader location
+- Some job sites may temporarily block requests - try again later
+- Ensure you have a stable internet connection for job scraping

 **Docker Issues**:
 - Ensure Docker Desktop is running
 - Try `docker-compose down` then `docker-compose up --build`
 - Check if port 8501 is already in use

-**Slow Analysis**:
+**Slow Analysis/Job Search**:
-- This is normal for detailed analysis
-- Wait up to 60 seconds for complex resumes
+- Resume analysis: Wait up to 60 seconds for complex resumes
+- Job search: May take 30-60 seconds depending on number of results
 - Check your internet connection

 ---